-People starting out using computers can get a helping hand at Introduction to Computers, a series of four classes at the Fond du Lac Public Library.
+People just starting out using computers can get a helping hand at Introduction to Computers, a series of four classes at the Fond du Lac Public Library.

 The hands-on classes will be held from 10 a.m. to 11:30 a.m.
-September 17, 18, 24 and 25.
+January 7, 8, 14 and 15.
 Each class will tackle a computer skill: how to use a mouse, how to find things on the internet, basic terminology and commands (such as cut/copy/paste) and an introduction to email.
 Participants will be working on library computers.
 Laptop owners can bring their devices; make sure to note that when signing up.

 A volunteer team from the FDL County Master Gardener Association has spruced up the Main Library entryway planters with beautiful holiday greenery.
 The group volunteers their time throughout the year to help beautify the library grounds and planters.

 The members of Fond du Lac Visual Arts have collaborated in an annual show at the Fond du Lac Public Library gallery through December.
 The range of work is vast: jewelry, ceramics, watercolor, collage, oils … it’s a multimedia exhibit that showcases the diversity of the group.

 The Fond du Lac Public Library’s Lego Club for kids has been so popular, organizers have added a second meeting this month – 4:30 p.m. to 5:30 p.m.
 Tuesday, November 27.
 Kids who were unable to attend the earlier club meeting are invited to sign up for the free event at the Calendar, by calling (920) 322-3940 or stopping by the Children’s Desk.

 The Lego Club is exclusive for kids ages 7 to 12 – no adults or younger children.
 All materials are provided.
 Registration is required.